Henry Glover: Career

 Glover was born in Hot Springs, Arkansas.
 As a youngster, he listened to various genres of music on local radio, and learned to play the trumpet.
 Following high school and college, he joined Buddy Johnson's big band in 1944, and Lucky Millinder's orchestra the following year.
 In the latter capacity Glover met Syd Nathan, who hired Glover as an A&R man at King Records.
 As well as A&R duties, Glover helped to construct King's first recording studio.

 He went on to produce sessions for the label's established roster of country musicians, including The Delmore Brothers, Hawkshaw Hawkins, Cowboy Copas, Moon Mullican, Grandpa Jones, and The York Brothers.
 Glover co-wrote "Blues Stay Away from Me" with the Delmore Brothers.
 Glover's work with Bull Moose Jackson's on his 1945 cover of Joe Liggins' "The Honeydripper" followed, opening up success with a black audience.
 Further releases produced by Glover appeared in the next couple of years on King's subsidiary label, Queen Records.

 In 1947, Queen merged with King Records, heralding further racial integration.
 Glover's understanding of jump blues and rhythm and blues led to him signing Lucky Millinder plus Tiny Bradshaw, and he went on to produce both Bill Doggett and Wynonie Harris.
-Glover later produced or wrote music for Hank Ballard & the Midnighters ("Teardrops on Your Letter"), Little Willie John ("Fever"), James Brown, and The Swallows.
+Glover later produced or wrote music for Hank Ballard & The Midnighters ("Teardrops on Your Letter"), Little Willie John ("Fever"), James Brown, and The Swallows.
 Glover's own song "Drown in My Own Tears", originally recorded by Lula Reed, was later successfully covered by Ray Charles.

 Glover split with King Records in 1958, and joined the Roulette label.
 He subsequently worked with Sarah Vaughan, Dinah Washington, Sonny Stitt and Ronnie Hawkins.
-Glover also encouraged the latter's backing band, the Hawks, with their own ambitions.
+Glover also encouraged the latter's backing band, the Hawks, to pursue their own ambitions.
 Glover later organised the release of an early single of theirs, when they were billed as The Canadian Squires, prior to their becoming known as The Band.